TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Database/DatabaseStructure/Index.rst

 Database Structure
 ==================

-The database tables used by TYPO3 CMS can be divided into two rough categories:
+The database tables used by TYPO3 can be divided into two rough categories:

 - Tables that are used by the system internally and are invisible to backend